ucsf-web-services/ucsf_pattern_library/source/_patterns/02-molecules/widgets/calendar.md

 This is a calendar listing.

 ### Usage
+Integrate calendar items from the central UCSF Events Calendar directly onto your site.
+To do so, you can build a widget here: http://calendar.ucsf.edu/help/widget.
 Calendar listings should include three or more calendar items for best effect.

 ### Accessibility Considerations
 For screen readers, links should make sense out of context.
 Place the distinguishing information of links at the beginning of a link.
 Please ensure accessibility by testing the whole page, including this element, in context.